zen-fs/core/readme.md

 # ZenFS

-ZenFS is a cross-platform library that emulates the [NodeJS filesystem API](http://nodejs.org/api/fs.html).
+ZenFS is a cross-platform library that emulates the [Node.js filesystem API](http://nodejs.org/api/fs.html).
 It works using a system of backends, which are used by ZenFS to store and retrieve data.
 ZenFS can also integrate with other tools.